JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework2.md

 - item

 ### Report 1
+What I did in the last week:
 - User stories: I have watched the PBL6 and the lecture cast and start to write the user stories based on the personas I created in the target audience step.
 For each user story, I have also listed acceptance criteria that the web app is expected to have.

+What I plan to do in the next week:
 - Complete the requirements elicitation and specification: Finish the drawing of wireframes, and the architecture and design of the application.
 - Start to design the application and its interface

+Issues blocking my progress (state ‘None’ if there are no issues):
 - brainstorming acceptance criteria: It's hard to give a comprehensive results of acceptance criteria according to the user stories.

 ### Report 2
+What I did in the last week:
+- complete the requirements part of the previous week: I aim to supplement all the accepetance criteria required by each user story, then start designing the application interface.
+- Draw the wireframe: I started to brainstorming and design the wireframe for different use cases.
+- Identify the classes: I created a list of candidate classes, and for each class the attributes and methods are listed.
+- Identify the routes: I listed routes with controller functions required.

+What I plan to do in the next week:
+- Finish the interface design part and start doing the testing: I will draw an entity relationship diagram for the air quality web app.
+Then try to normalise my ERD to third normal form, and update my ERD and add in the keys, data types for each attribute and any constraints.

+Issues blocking my progress (state ‘None’ if there are no issues):
+- Draw the wireframes: I'm struggle with what use cases are needed in an air quality web app, and are looking at some normal weather app to make some sense.
+And also make very slow progress in the wireframe drawing part, because I am always thinking about how to make the interface clearer but also contain more comprehensive data at the same time.

 ### Report 3
+What I did in the last week:
+- Draw an entity relationship diagram: I derived an entity relationship diagram from my class diagram, and have specified the keys and data types of each attributes.

+- Improve the class diagram: During the development of the entity relationship diagram, I encountered some problems and which may due to the some logical errors of the class diagram, so I also modified the class diagram when making the entity relationship diagram.

+What I plan to do in the next week:
+- Testing: I will do the unit test of the classes.

+Issues blocking my progress (state ‘None’ if there are no issues):
+- Organize logic: When drawing a diagram, there will be a lot of classes and attributes jumping into your mind at the same time, you need to plan them logically, and the connection between the two classes also requires logical thinking.

 ### Report 4
+What I did in the last week:
+What I plan to do in the next week:
+Issues blocking my progress (state ‘None’ if there are no issues):

 ## References

 Delete this instruction text before submitting: